MaxToyberman/fastlane-plugin-upload-to-server/README.md

         // here goes any multipart data  you want to add :param1 => 'param1data',
         :param2 => 'param2data',
-    },
+        :fileFormFieldName => "this is the file field name that you expect on your backend" },
     headers: {
         //required headers